- This event has passed.

 The menu for the Dinner is as follows:-

 A vegetarian or fish alternative will be available if ordered in advance, and special dietary requirements can also be catered for provided sufficient notice is given.
 Space is provided on the application form for you to state your requirements.
-Details of the Vegetarian and Fish main course options are unlikely to be available in advance of the Dinner.
+Details of the Vegetarian and Fish main course options will not be available in advance of the Dinner.

 The Dinner is a formal occasion and it is customary for gentlemen to wear dinner jackets (black tie) and for ladies to wear evening dress (short or long) but this is not obligatory.
 Visitors from overseas in particular may not wish to bring dress clothes for one evening only, and we should like to assure them that dark lounge suits and cocktail frocks are equally suitable.